eth-sri/dp-sniper/README.md

 ### Citing this Work

-You are encouraged to cite the following BibTeX entry if you use DP-Sniper for academic research.
+You are encouraged to cite the above publication using the following BibTeX entry if you use DP-Sniper for academic research.

     TODO: Add bibtex